Chart Color Schemes

 Narooma - Bermagui has emerging levels of nearby infrastructure activity, ranking in the 35thth percentile nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified four projects that are anticipated to impact this area.
-Notable projects include the Bermagui Water Security Project, Sapphire Cove Estate - Bermagui, Riverbend Bermagui, and Princes Highway Safety And Capacity: Nowra NSW To Victorian Border.
+Area infrastructure changes significantly impact performance.
+AreaSearch identified four projects likely affecting the area.
+Key projects are Bermagui Water Security Project, Sapphire Cove Estate - Bermagui, Riverbend Bermagui, and Princes Highway Safety And Capacity: Nowra, NSW To Victorian Border.
+Relevant details are listed below.

 Professional plan users can use the search below to filter and access additional projects.